littlehorse-enterprises/frontend-boilerplate/README.md

 # ☂️ NextJS Boilerplate

-This is a NextJS boilerplate that comes with TailwindCSS, Typescript, Prettier, and Mixpanel, making it easy for you to kickstart your Next.js projects with modern web development tools and best practices.
-It also includes Vercel integration for easy CI/CD setup and uses the shadcn/ui design system.
+This is a NextJS boilerplate that comes with TailwindCSS, Typescript, Prettier, and, making it easy for you to kickstart your Next.js projects with modern web development tools and best practices and uses the Shadcn/ui design system.

 ## Features 🔥

 - 🚀 Next.js: A popular React framework for building server-rendered React applications.
-- 🎨 Comprehensive Design System: Built with [shadcn/ui](https://ui.shadcn.com/), a high quality design system for building modern web applications.
+- 🎨 Comprehensive Design System: Built with [Shadcn/ui](https://ui.shadcn.com/), a high quality design system for building modern web applications.
 - 📦 SWR: A React Hooks library for remote data fetching.
 - 📂 Lucide: A comprehensive & beautiful icon set with over 1,400 icons.